dominicfarr/minima_guides/minima_ec2/step3/index.md

 `That's easy for me to say 😥`

-We can run command to install Docker.
+We can run a command to install Docker.
 Type the following into your terminal and Docker will download automatically.

 ```bash
 sudo yum install docker